swiftlang/swift-evolution/proposals/0392-custom-actor-executors.md

   /// executor references.
   func asUnownedSerialExecutor() -> UnownedSerialExecutor

-  // Discussed in depth in "Details of 'same executor' checking" of this proposal func isSameExclusiveExecutionContext(other executor: Self) -> Bool }
+  // Discussed in depth in "Details of 'same executor' checking" of this proposal. func isSameExclusiveExecutionContext(other executor: Self) -> Bool }